jkubaile/ember-crud-mirage-example/README.md

 ## Step 4: Show all addresses

-* Create the ember route to display the addresses: `ember generate route addresses`.
+* Create the ember route to display the addresses: `ember generate route addresses/index`.
 * Open the hbs template and add:
 ```
 <div class="ui segment">